 “There are two types of Negroes in this country.
 There’s the bourgeois type who blinds himself to the condition of his people and who is satisfied with token solutions.
 He’s in the minority.
 He’s a handful.
 He’s usually the hand-picked Negro who benefits from token integration.
 But [it’s the] masses of Black people who really suffer the brunt of brutality and the conditions that exist in this country[.]”
 Malcolm X

-Pre-covid, I met up with an old high school friend at a U street bar.
+A few years, I met up with an old elementary school friend.
 A time when we were able to stand next to a stranger, open-mouth breathing without fear or violent thoughts.
-Upon arrival, her breath quickly made it evident that she had been there for a while.
-The alcohol pulsing through her veins had taken off any awkward edge or need for small talk.
-She leaped into a tirade swinging wildly between updates on her professional success and frustration with white liberals in her line of work.
-She told me that she is in the early stages of starting her own thing.
-In an abrupt transition, she zeroed in on me, asking if I had taken the bar exam.
+Upon arrival, his breath quickly made it evident that he had been there for a while.
+The alcohol pulsing through his veins had taken off any awkward edge or need for small talk.
+He leaped into a tirade swinging wildly between updates on his professional success and frustration with white liberals in his line of work.
+He told me that he is in the early stages of starting his own thing.
+In an abrupt transition, he zeroed in on me, asking if I had taken the bar exam.
 I happily shared I passed and had fallen in love with my work representing the most marginalized in D.C.
-I could barely get the name of my organization out before she interrupted to offer me a job.
+I could barely get the name of my organization out before he interrupted to offer me a job.
 “Now is the time!
-Come back to Milwaukee and work for me!
-I could really use a Black queer woman,” she said presumptively.
+Come back home and work for me!
+I could really use a Black queer woman,” he said presumptively.

-I ignored the straight woman tokenizing my gayness for her benefit and tried to return to the love for my work.
-She again interrupted to assure me that whatever I had going on was far less valuable than what she could offer.
+I ignored the straight man tokenizing my gayness for his benefit and tried to return to the love for my work.
+He again interrupted to assure me that whatever I had going on was far less valuable than what he could offer.

-While this from anyone else would have been cause to end the exchange, I was intrigued that a Black woman was using the exact same oppressive tactics of the white liberals she so often critiques.
-She complained that her white coworkers in meetings overtalked her, cut her off, and assumed that what she had to say was inherently less valuable than what they offered.
-But on this rooftop bar, in between misguided unsolicited advice, she offered me a demotion yet presented it as a favor.
+While this from anyone else would have been cause to end the exchange, I was intrigued that a Black man was using the exact same oppressive tactics of the white liberals he so often critiques.

-It was not until she began updating me on the state of poor Black Milwaukeeans — the n***** as she called them — that I would decide to leave.
+It was not until he began updating me on the state of poor Black folks back home — the n***** as he called them — that I would decide to leave.
 I must note that I do not verbalize the n-word and believe that Black people — and Black people exclusively — should decide for themselves whether or not they want to use it.
-But when she used it, in the way she used it, to separate herself and by proxy separate me, from the Black folks she deemed ignorant or lost, the word on her lips hit my ear with the intensity of a white southern politician caught on tape circa 1981.
-When discussing the Black men dating pool in Milwaukee she stated, “Them n***** in Milwaukee ain’t going nowhere.”
-The words shot through me, and then I was done.
-All night I wrestled with discomfort reeling over her perception of poor Black people, confused by how one can understand the effects of systemic racism on their own lives but then critique the very people who are most affected by it.
-Sadly, she is not unique.
-She is one example of a larger problem that has existed for decades, the modern Black bourgeois.
+But when he used it, in the way he used it, to separate himself and by proxy separate me, from the Black folks he deemed ignorant or lost, the word on his lips hit my ear with the intensity of a white southern politician caught on tape circa 1981.
+All night I wrestled with discomfort reeling over his perception of poor Black people, confused by how one can understand the effects of systemic racism on their own lives but then critique the very people who are most affected by it.
+Sadly, he is not unique.
+He is one example of a larger problem that has existed for decades, the modern Black bourgeois.

 Almost fifty years after Malcolm X defined the Black elite, Cornel West offers a description of the group in an interview with Chris Hedges — he describes them as self-promoting, risk-averse, lacking courage, highly conformist, and usually complacent in battle.
 West reminds us that there would be no Civil Rights without the poor and working-class Black folks’ rebellions.
 In 1965 it was the Watts Rebellion.
 In the long hot summer of 1967, uprisings sprung in working class and poor Black communities across the country — Newark, Detroit, Atlanta, Plainfield, Cairo, Milwaukee, Cambridge.
 In 2014, Ferguson; Baltimore in 2015; Milwaukee, again in 2016.
 In all these rebellions, the brunt and pain rested on the shoulders of poor Black folks.
 But, the progress that would yield from their sacrifice continues to be bestowed to the Black elite and risk-averse middle class.
 Cornel West’s analysis?
 “For the most part, that Black middle class, driven by ruthless ambition, became well-adjusted to injustice and well adapted to indifference.”